-Inca trail peru package includes the Inca Trail, an authentic Inca path that leads to Machu Picchu.
+Inca Trail Holidays Peru package includes the Inca Trail, an authentic Inca Path that leads to Machu Picchu.
 During this tour you visit the most important natural, architectural and archaeological sites of Peru left behind by ancient civilizations that once inhabited Peru, several of which go back to before the Incas.
-You will appreciate breathtaking sceneries of the Titicaca lake, the Colca Canyon, the Sacred Valley of the Incas, the former capital of the Incan Empire: Cusco, the "White City" - Arequipa and the folkloric city of Puno.

 The beauty and vitality of these places will leave you impressed, Machu Picchu is considered as a vital energy generating site and is admirable for the hardiness of its edification, adjusted use of space and harmonious integration to its natural surroundings.
 So do not hesitate and contact us!

 Sustainable Tourism: At Tierras Vivas, we are happy to promote and practice sustainable tourism by being eco-friendly and supporting local communities

 Crew: Tierras Vivas Representatives in Lima, Cusco, Inca Trail, Puno, Titicaca Lake, Arequipa and as well as professional Tour Guides.